mergewayhq/mergeway-cli/docs/arch/schema-spec.md

 ```

 - `mergeway.version`: configuration schema version (always equals `1`).
 - `entities`: map keyed by type identifiers (must start with an uppercase letter and otherwise follow identifier constraints outlined in `database-requirements.md`).
+Each entity may offer an optional `description` for tooling and documentation.
+- Field definitions accept an optional `description` to clarify usage in downstream tooling.

 ## Entity Definition